Andrux51/stock-watcher/README.md

 #### Description

-A project I put together to have a good starting place for new MEAN stack projects.
+A project built to have a good starting place for new MEAN stack projects.

 The goal is for this kit to be ready to run out of the box with a file/folder structure that makes development easy while also making a clean, compact deployment.